Aut-Labs/contracts/README.md

 Run local blockchain node & deploy contracts.
-Now the local node is accessable at `http://localhost:8545` (with `chainId=31337`) The deployer's PK is specified in `docker-compose.yml`
+Now the local node is accessable at `http://localhost:8545` (with `chainId=31337`) The deployer's PK is specified in `dev.env`

 ```bash
 docker-compose up --build
 ```